 It may seem like a large amount of beans, but once you start making the tacos, they will be gone in no time!
 The mashed black beans are flavorful and slightly spicy.

 Customize the tacos to your liking by including your favorite taco fillings.

-- Jicama taco shells are crunchy and healthy.
+- Jicama shells are crunchy and low carb.